samuelsihotang1/MandiriNews-App-by-Samuel-Sihotang/README.md

 2. Ensure you have Flutter installed on your machine.
 3. Navigate to the project directory and run `flutter pub get` to install dependencies.
 4. Run the app using `flutter run`.
+5. Build the app to be apk using `flutter build apk`.